Natalia Ilyin’s Design Life

 When she moved to a cottage near Seattle, Natalia looked back at her time in New York, and wrote Chasing the Perfect: Thoughts on Modernist Design in Our Time.
 Published by Metropolis Books, it's a personal look at the legacy of Modernism and its effects.

-Her third book, Writing for the Design Mind, is a textbook written specifically for designers who want to write.
+Natalia’s third book, Writing for the Design Mind, is a textbook written specifically for designers who want to write.
 It emphasizes many kinds of visual methods for creating and structuring writing.
 Recently published by Bloomsbury Academic, it benefits from her years of experience as a writer and teacher.